 To accomplish all three of the above, you need at least intermediate-level metrics.
 You will need to invest some time to go beyond basic and invest in building your relationships with alumni.
 The foundation of your alumni program must be built on the understanding that a relationship is an investment - value must be delivered in exchange for continued support.
 Value is not just the static experience either - cultivation is key.
-It is a long tail effort, and you will need a vision for how to turn alumni data into money.
+It is a long tail effort, and you will need a vision for how to turn your alumni data into money.

-The Rewards of an Engagement Community
+The Rewards of an Engaged Community

 Not long ago, US News and World Report published rankings of the top Universities where alumni donate the most.
 Of these top performers, an average of 53% of alumni gave back.
 In order to achieve these levels of giving, the seeds must be sown.
 There is a famous Chinese proverb that says “The best time to plant a tree was 20 years ago.
 The next best time is today.”
 Each year that you delay in forming this vision is another year without the proper foundation to achieve these levels of success - whether measurable or immeasurable.

 As leaders in alumni relations, advancement or fundraising, administrators are charged with establishing and cultivating relationships that benefit the school or nonprofit financially down the road - either directly or indirectly.
-Those who have built upon traditional practices such as face to face events by implementing online engagement strategies are seeing the rewards of alumni loyalty and philanthropic success.
+Those who have built upon traditional practices, such as face to face events, by implementing online engagement strategies are seeing the rewards of alumni loyalty and philanthropic success.